How Ella Fitzgerald's Glass-Shattering Memorex Campaign Revitalized Her Career

 In a 1985 interview, Fitzgerald remembered her Memorex audition at the Algonquin Hotel in New York: "They asked me to do the ending of 'How High the Moon.'
 I just kept singing, 'High, high the moon,' doing the ending.
 And when the glass broke, they said, 'That's the one!'
 Then I got the job. ...
 A lot of people say, 'Did you really break the glass?'
 We had to prove that.
 They had lawyers there."

-So in 1972, at age 55, Ella Fitzgerald became the face and voice of Memorex cassettes.
+So in 1972, at age 55, Ella Fitzgerald became the spokesperson for Memorex cassettes.
 These commercials came at an important juncture in both Fitzgerald's career and in jazz.
 After decades as the First Lady Of Song, Fitzgerald faced a time when traditional jazz was declining in popularity.
 But as the Memorex campaign became an institution, it fueled a career revival that helped to extend her relevance in new ways, and eventually positioned her to hand off the baton to the next generation.

 In the campaign's earliest TV spots, Fitzgerald scat sings, hits a high note and shatters a goblet.
 As countless sound engineers and a 2005 Mythbusters segment have proven, breaking a glass wouldn't have been an unlikely feat for Fitzgerald, especially with her voice amplified.
 Most glasses resonate at a frequency around high C; with Fitzgerald's two-octave range, hitting that note would have been no problem.
 Just as critical to Fitzgerald's authenticity in the campaign is her unreconstructed middle-aged appearance: her wig, round body — and in some spots, cataract-correcting eyeglasses — lend warmth and conviction to her televisual style.
 The iconic Fitzgerald comes across as so real in the commercials that her mere presence authenticates the ad's claim of a Memorex cassette recording breaking a glass.
 "Is it live or is it Memorex?" the ads ask.
 What matters is that it's Fitzgerald onscreen.